mrsolt/uva-ldmx/README.md

 ldmx make install
 ```

 You will have to re-build every time a change is made to ldmx-sw.
-Now you can run with the ldmx fire command where ldmx operates inside the container and fire is the ldmx-sw specific command that executes the python configuration files.
-Try one of the examples on the LDMX wiki to see if it works.ldmx-analysis
+Now you can run with the ```bash ldmx fire``` command where ldmx operates inside the container and fire is the ldmx-sw specific command that executes the python configuration files.
+Try one of the examples on the LDMX wiki to see if it works.

+## ldmx-analysis

 Sometimes, you may want to make changes to the LDMX software or simply perform analysis without changing the core code in ldmx-sw.
 For this, it is recommended that you use ldmx-analysis.
 This also enables a faster build if these changes can be made within ldmx-analysis. ldmx-analysis is intended to be built and run alongside ldmx-sw.